 - Constant Attendance Allowance at any rate

-If the person or people you care for are not in receipt of any of the qualifying benefits listed above, you may still be able to get Carer’s Credit if they have been certified by an appropriate health or social care professional as requiring the hours of care being provided each week.
+If the person or people you care for are not receiving any of the qualifying benefits listed above, you may still be able to get Carer’s Credit if they have been certified by an suitable health or social care professional as requiring the hours of care being provided each week.

 There is no limit to the number of people you can look after.